ozzush/WeakMemoryModelsMock/README.md

 to be less than the greatest timestamp for the location, it is inserted into the appropriate place in the log (the log is sorted by timestamp).

+Further considerations are for atomic updates.
+To perform an atomic update the thread first reads some message and then performs a write depending on the value.
+To make sure that the update is atomic the new message must come right after the read message in the log and no more messages can be inserted between them.
+To achieve that there is a boolean field in the Message class that marks whether the message was used by an atomic update.